fluiddynsci/EngSketchPad/README.txt

         C:\> mkdir bin
         C:\> mkdir lib

+    Also note that the winEnv script will find the version of Python if in the PATH and on the same drive.

 2.3 CAPS Options

     CAPS requires the use of the Open Source Project UDUNITS2 for all unit